1. Education

 • Type of Institution: private Methodist liberal arts college

-• Distinctions: good financial aid; strong student-faculty interaction; featured in Loren Pope's Colleges That Change Lives; chapter of Phi Beta Kappa for strong liberal arts and sciences; good financial aid
+• Distinctions: Good financial aid; strong student-faculty interaction; featured in Loren Pope's Colleges That Change Lives; chapter of Phi Beta Kappa for strong liberal arts and sciences; good financial aid

 • For more information and admissions data, see the Birmingham-Southern College profile